Beauty basics for boys on a budget

 Male grooming can be a daunting thing.
 There’s a myriad of products and treatments thrown out into the public domain on a daily basis and it’s hard to navigate.
 Let alone if you’re new to male grooming and aren’t sure if that expensive big-brand moisturiser is right for you.

-Here’s my guide to a basic skincare routine.
+Here’s our guide to a basic skincare routine.
 These products all cost less than £10, so your beauty basics won’t break the bank.

 Step 1: Cleanse

 The first and most important step in your skincare routine, is to cleanse your face on a daily basis.
 Depending on your skin type, you may have to do this once or twice a day.
-Dry skin tends to need cleansing less than oily/combination skin and so it really does depend on how your skin reacts to the product.
-The basic rule to go by is if your skin is getting red/irritated or feeling too tight after cleansing, then you are probably cleansing too often.
+Dry skin tends to need cleansing less than oily or combination skin and so it really does depend on how your skin reacts to the product.
+The basic rule to go by is if your skin is getting red, irritated or is feeling too tight after cleansing, then you are probably cleansing too often.
 See how your skin reacts and tailor this step around your skin’s needs.

 We Recommend: Altr for Men: Whiskey Infused Face Wash (£9.99)

-Now not every product I’m going to recommend here is going to work for everyone but a good solid no-fuss cleanser I’ve been using recently, is Altr for Men’s: Whiskey Infused Face Wash.
-This product as I’ve said is a no-fuss cleanser that I use twice daily to keep my skin fresh and to remove the excess grime of living in London.
-Like all of Altr for Men’s products, it is made with sensitive skin in mind and the chamomile in this product, definitely helps soothe any irritation.
-I’d definitely recommend you give it a try.
+Not every product we’re going to recommend here is going to work for everyone, but a solid no-fuss cleanser we’ve been using recently is Altr for Men’s: Whiskey Infused Face Wash.
+We use twice daily to keep our skin fresh and to remove the excess grime of living in London.
+Like all of Altr for Men’s products, it’s made with sensitive skin in mind and the chamomile in this product definitely helps soothe any irritation.

 Step 2: Exfoliate